wrightben/codeeval/Word Search Solver (JavaScript).md

 Unusual or interesting results happen when the following things are true:

-* "Fun" appears more than once, or "Fun|uF", and other "duplicates"
+* Duplicates: "Fun" occurs multiple times, or "Fun|uF"
 * Both "Fun" and "Funny" are both included